trungkien1503/blog/_posts/2016-5-9-not-too-hard-to-use-docker.md

 ---
 layout: post
-title: NUS Docker - It's not too hard to use - Enjoy it (Part 1)
+title: Docker - It's not too hard to use - Enjoy it (Part 1)
 ---

 Hi everyone, I see some devs who still feel uncomfortable or hard to use Docker.
 So today, I will collect some commands and information to help you that feel more familiar with Docker.